 '''

+SHOW_GRAVATAR_IMAGE = True

 Set cookie path and options

-COOKIE DEFAULT PATH = '/'
+COOKIE_DEFAULT_PATH = '/'

-COOKIE_DEFAULT_DOMAIN = None

-SESSION COOKIE DOMAIN = None
+COOKIE DEFAULT DOMAIN = None

+SESSION_COOKIE_DOMAIN = None

 SESSION_COOKIE_SAMESITE = 'Lax'

-SESSION COOKIE SECURE = False
+SESSION_COOKIE_SECURE = False

 SESSION_COOKIE_HTTPONLY = True

 Skip storing session in files and cache for specific paths

-SESSION_SKIP_PATHS = [
+SESSION_SKIP_PATHS = \lceil

 '/misc/ping'

+1

 Session expiration support

-SESSION EXPIRATION TIME is the interval in Days.
+SESSION_EXPIRATION_TIME is the interval in Days.
 Session will be

 expire after the specified number of days.

 SESSION_EXPIRATION_TIME = 1

-Make SESSION EXPIRATION TIME to 1 week in DESKTOP mode
+Make SESSION_EXPIRATION_TIME to 1 week in DESKTOP mode

-if not SERVER_MODE:
+if not SERVER MODE:

 SESSION_EXPIRATION_TIME = 7

 CHECK_SESSION_FILES_INTERVAL is interval in Hours.
 Application will check

 the session files for cleanup after specified number of hours.

 CHECK_SESSION_FILES_INTERVAL = 24

 USER_INACTIVITY_TIMEOUT is interval in Seconds.
-If the pgAdmin screen is left
+If the pqAdmin screen is left

 unattended for <USER_INACTIVITY_TIMEOUT> seconds then the user will

 be logged out.
 When set to 0, the timeout will be disabled.

-If pgAdmin doesn't detect any activity in the time specified (in seconds),
+If pqAdmin doesn't detect any activity in the time specified (in seconds),

 the user will be forcibly logged out from pgAdmin.
 Set to zero to disable

 the timeout.

 Note: This is applicable only for SERVER_MODE=True.

-USER INACTIVITY TIMEOUT = 0
+USER_INACTIVITY_TIMEOUT = 0

-OVERRIDE USER INACTIVITY TIMEOUT when set to True will override
+OVERRIDE_USER_INACTIVITY_TIMEOUT when set to True will override

 USER_INACTIVITY_TIMEOUT when long running queries in the Query Tool

 or Debugger are running.
 When the queries complete, the inactivity timer

 will restart in this case.
 If set to False, user inactivity may cause

 transactions or in-process debugging sessions to be aborted.

 OVERRIDE_USER_INACTIVITY_TIMEOUT = True

 SSH Tunneling supports only for Python 2.7 and 3.4+

+'''

+'''

+(continued from previous page)

-''' SUPPORT_SSH_TUNNEL = True Allow SSH Tunnel passwords to be saved if the user chooses.
+SUPPORT_SSH_TUNNEL = True

+Allow SSH Tunnel passwords to be saved if the user chooses.

 Set to False to disable password saving.

+ALLOW SAVE TUNNEL PASSWORD = False

-ALLOW_SAVE_TUNNEL_PASSWORD = False Master password is used to encrypt/decrypt saved server passwords Applicable for desktop mode only MASTER_PASSWORD_REQUIRED = True Allow to save master password which is used to encrypt/decrypt saved passwords in the os level secret like Keychain, password store etc. Disabling this will require user to enter master password if MASTER_PASSWORD_REQUIRED is set to True.
+Master password is used to encrypt/decrypt saved server passwords Applicable for desktop mode only MASTER PASSWORD REOUIRED = True Allow to save master password which is used to encrypt/decrypt saved passwords in the os level secret like Keychain, password store etc. Disabling this will require user to enter master password if MASTER_PASSWORD_REQUIRED is set to True.
 Note: this is applicable only in case of Desktop mode.
-USE_OS_SECRET_STORAGE = True pgAdmin encrypts the database connection and ssh tunnel password using a master password or pgAdmin login password (for other authentication sources) before storing it in the pgAdmin configuration database.
-Below setting is used to allow the user to specify the path to a script or program that will return an encryption key which will be used to encrypt the passwords.
+USE_OS_SECRET_STORAGE = True pgAdmin encrypts the database connection and ssh tunnel password using a master password or pgAdmin login password (for other authentication sources) before storing it in the pgAdmin configuration database. # Below setting is used to allow the user to specify the path to a script or program that will return an encryption key which will be used to encrypt the passwords.
 This setting is used only in server mode when auth sources are oauth, Kerberos, and webserver.
 You can pass the current username as an argument to the external script by specifying %u in config value.
-E.g. - MASTER_PASSWORD_HOOK = '<PATH>/passwdgen_script.sh %u' MASTER PASSWORD HOOK = None Allows pgAdmin4 to create session cookies based on IP address, so even if a cookie is stolen, the attacker will not be able to connect to the server using that stolen cookie.
+E.q. - MASTER_PASSWORD_HOOK = '<PATH>/passwdgen_script.sh %u'

+MASTER_PASSWORD_HOOK = None Allows pgAdmin4 to create session cookies based on IP address, so even if a cookie is stolen, the attacker will not be able to connect to the server using that stolen cookie.
 Note: This can cause problems when the server is deployed in dynamic IP address hosting environments, such as Kubernetes or behind load balancers.
 In such cases, this option should be set to False.
-ENHANCED COOKIE PROTECTION = True External Authentication Sources '''
+ENHANCED_COOKIE_PROTECTION = True External Authentication Sources '''